AnnaDinaburgVulikh/Employee-Attendance-Management-System/README.md

 #### The data structure:
 1. **Employees:**

     1.1.
-Uses Employees table with 4 fields:
+Uses Employees table with 5 fields:
     - ID - 9 digits.
-    - Name - a string, can include two words.
+    - Name - a string, can include two words or more.
     - Title - Manager, Senior or Junior.
     - Phone - 9/10 digits, can include a `-` after the prefix(2/3 first digits).
     - Birthday - uses the template dd/mm/yyyy.

     1.2.
 ID is key.
     1.3.
-Employee class instance is used when reading from file.
+Employee class instance is used when reading from the employee data table.

 2. **Attendance Log:**